top of page

 At the base of the composition, a small oyster holds raw pearls.
 Unrefined, untouched, and still becoming.
 There is beauty in every stage.

 Nearby, a peacock rests with its back turned, its feathers cascading downward rather than fully displayed.
 Beauty that does not need to announce itself.
+It simply is.

 Water moves through the space, reflecting warmth and depth.
 A quiet current that connects the elements around her, carrying light across the surface.